 Salt (to taste)

 Clean collard greens with water and a little apple cider vinegar, and then remove the stems from the collards.

 Roll collard leaves and chop into 1-inch thick slices (or to your liking).

-Remove about half of bacon grease and place the Dutch oven back on the stove top and turn the heat back up to medium high.
+Remove about half of the bacon grease and place the Dutch oven back on the stovetop and turn the heat back up to medium-high.
 Sauté the cut collard greens in the bacon grease until wilted.

 Pour in the chicken broth and apple cider vinegar and let simmer on low heat for roughly 40 minutes.
 Make sure to stir occasionally.

 Once done, stir in and garnish with the bacon bits.